ruuffian/cis-2111/Lecture 9 i think/Lecture.md

 $S \overset 1 \rightarrow AB \overset 2 \rightarrow ABb \overset 3 \rightarrow aaABb \overset 4 \rightarrow aaAb \overset 5 \rightarrow aaB \overset 6 \rightarrow aab$

+In ambiguous (bad) grammars, we can have multiple derivations, thus multiple derivation trees.
+THere is an example in the notes.

+Leftmost derivation can be visualized as a preorder tree traversal, and a rightmost derivation corresponds to a postorder traversal.